Enalean/docker-tuleap-test-simpletest/README.md

-Docker image to execute Tuleap tests on php 5.5
+Docker image to execute Tuleap tests on PHP 5.6
 ===============================================

 How to use